eburghar/rconfd/README.md

 Each configuration declares one or several jsonnet template files which in turn generate one or several configuration files.

-Here is a simple `test.json` file declaring only one template, and using all 3 different secrets backends.
-We use 4 different secrets engines with the `vault` backend ([kv-v2](https://www.vaultproject.io/docs/secrets/kv/kv-v2), [pki](https://www.vaultproject.io/docs/secrets/pki), [databases](https://www.vaultproject.io/docs/secrets/databases), [transit](https://www.vaultproject.io/docs/secrets/transit)) which require using 2 differents http methods (`GET` by default, and `POST`).
+Here is a simple `test.json` file declaring only one template, and using 3 different secrets backends (`vault`, `env` and `file`).
+We also use 4 different secrets engines with the `vault` backend ([kv-v2](https://www.vaultproject.io/docs/secrets/kv/kv-v2), [pki](https://www.vaultproject.io/docs/secrets/pki), [databases](https://www.vaultproject.io/docs/secrets/databases), [transit](https://www.vaultproject.io/docs/secrets/transit)) which require using 2 differents http methods (`GET` by default, and `POST`).

+Variables are substitued in secrets' keys before beeing processed by rconfd.
+Here, `${NAMESPACE}` allows you to use a role based on the namespace where you have deployed your pod.

 ```json
 {